CEO and colleague looking at laptop to send secure communications

 9. Collaboration With Law Enforcement

-The guidance emphasises the importance of promptly reporting BEC incidents to law enforcement agencies, such as Action Fraud in the UK.
+The guidance encourages reporting BEC attempts to law enforcement such as Action Fraud.

 “It's crucial for organisations to report BEC incidents to law enforcement quickly.
 This not only helps in potentially recovering lost funds but also aids in understanding and mitigating the broader threat landscape.”